 This is not like any duffel bag you’ve met before.
 It’s heavy-duty and rugged, ready to face the most challenging of photo expeditions.

-Expertly marrying capacity with comfort, it’s a pretty big bag at 45 litres.
+Expertly marrying capacity with comfort, it’s a pretty big bag at 45 liters.
 But it still counts as carry-on luggage—ideal if you fly a lot.
 And it’s also comfortable to transport around, whether as a standard hold-all or as a backpack.

 Inside, you’ve got a padded laptop sleeve and a fleece-lined pocket for your mobile phone.
-There’s an organisation pocket on the top that includes a key hook so you don’t lose track of the essentials.
+There’s an organization pocket on the top that includes a key hook so you don’t lose track of the essentials.

 The bag has been created from weather-resistant materials with spill-proof pockets and also has an RFID secure passport pocket.
 So whether it’s torrential rain or identity theft, that’s two disasters that this bag has already averted.

 This camera carry-all sorts out all the practicalities, leaving you free to focus on creative compositions, finding a fresh perspective, and capturing beautiful moments.

 Best for: travel photographers heading out on an expedition.

 |Size:||9 x 14 x 22 inches or 45 litres|